-The concept of Dark Matter is used to explain the apparent Gravity of a Galaxy, Galaxy Cluster, or other large structures that can't be explained by the visible and inferred stars, interstellar media and other normal matter.
-Gravity is inferred by the velocity of the orbiting stars, generally determined by examining Doppler Shifts of the starlight.
+The concept of Dark Matter is used to explain the apparent additional Gravity of a Galaxy, Galaxy Cluster, or other large structures beyond that explained by the visible and inferred stars, Interstellar Media and other normal matter.
+The amount of gravity is inferred by the velocity of the orbiting stars, determined by examining Doppler Shifts of the starlight.

 Dark Matter theories are also classified as either Cold Dark Matter, Warm Dark Matter, or Hot Dark Matter.